-Lands Committee established
+Lands Committee Established

-- 23.1 The Lands Committee is hereby established for the following purposes: - (a) assist Council with the development of the Land administration system; - (b) advise Council and its staff on matters respecting Name First Nation Land; - (c) recommend Land laws, resolutions, policies and practices respecting Name First Nation Land to Council; - (d) consult with Members and non-Members on Name First Nation Land issues, and to make recommendations on the resolution of those issues to Council; - (e) oversee community meetings of Members, community approvals and ratification votes; and - (f) perform such other duties as may be delegated or assigned by resolution or Land law under this Land Code.
+- 23.1 The Lands Committee is hereby established for the following purposes: - (a) assist Council with the development of the Land administration system; - (b) advise Council and its staff on matters respecting Sheshegwaning First Nation Land; - (c) recommend Land laws, resolutions, policies and practices respecting Sheshegwaning First Nation Land to Council; - (d) consult with Members and non-Members on Sheshegwaning First Nation Land issues, and to make recommendations on the resolution of those issues to Council;

+- (e) oversee community meetings of Members, community approvals and ratification votes; and - (f) perform such other duties as may be delegated or assigned by resolution or Land law under this Land Code.

-Process to Implement Land laws
+Process to Implement Land Laws

-24.2 The Lands Committee shall, within a reasonable time after this Land Code takes effect, recommend to Council a community process to develop and implement Land laws.
+23.2 The Lands Committee shall, within a reasonable time after this Land Code takes effect, recommend to Council a community process to develop and implement Land Laws.

-Internal procedures
+Internal Procedures

-24.3 The Lands Committee may establish rules for the procedure at its meetings and generally for the conduct of its affairs, not inconsistent with those established by Council.
+23.3 The Lands Committee may establish rules for the procedure at its meetings and generally for the conduct of its affairs, not inconsistent with those established by Council.